united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/united-manufacturing-hub/working-with-helm-and-lens/index.md

 There is also other stuff going on in Kubernetes like secret management or ingresses.

 You define the final state ("I want to have one application based on this Docker image with this environment variables ....") and Kubernetes will take care of the rest using its magic.
+This could be seen equal to a `docker-compose.yaml`

 The final state is defined using Kubernetes object descriptions.